idaholab/moose/modules/stochastic_tools/doc/content/source/vectorpostprocessors/PolyChaosSobolStatistics.md

 ## Overview

 This object computes Sobol sensitivity indices based on a trained [PolynomialChaos.md] surrogate model.
-The alogrithm is based on computations described in [!cite](Sudret_2008).
-The sensitivities to be computed are defined by the input parameter `sensitivity_order`: `first` computes first-order sensitivities, `second` computes second-order sensitivities, `all` computes all sensitivities (replacing `first` and `second`), and `total` comutes the total sensitivities.
+The alogrithm is based on computations described in [!cite](sudret2008global).
+The sensitivities to be computed are defined by the input parameter [!param](/VectorPostprocessors/PolyChaosSobolStatistics/sensitivity_order): `first` computes first-order sensitivities, `second` computes second-order sensitivities, `all` computes all sensitivities (replacing `first` and `second`), and `total` comutes the total sensitivities.

 ## Example Syntax